Athletics at the 2012 Summer Olympics – Men's 100 metres: Summary

-In the final, Bolt, started slow out of the blocks and was behind Blake and Gatlin, but accelerated with 50 meters to go, to win the gold medal and was around five feet (1.5 meters) ahead of the competition at the finish line.
+In the final, Bolt, started slow out of the blocks and was behind Blake and Gatlin, but accelerated with 50 meters to go to win the gold medal.
+He was around five feet (1.5 meters) ahead of the competition at the finish line.
 Bolt set a new Olympic record (beating his own record set at the 2008 Olympic Games) of 9.64 seconds, later rounded down to 9.63 seconds.
 Blake edged past Gatlin, who in turn held off a closing Gay at the finish line.

 Usain Bolt was the second athlete after Carl Lewis (1984, 1988) to retain the men's 100m championship.
 His winning time was the second fastest time ever behind his own world record.
 Yohan Blake finished second in 9.75 seconds.
 Blake's time was the fastest ever not to win a gold medal.
 2004 Olympic champion Justin Gatlin won the bronze medal in 9.79 seconds.
-The race set a number of records, including: the first time that the top 3 finished under 9.80 seconds; the first time that the top 5 finished in under 9.90 seconds; the first time that the five fastest men in 100m history (Bolt, Gay, Blake, Powell and Gatlin) all competed; and 7 of the 8 men ran in under 10 seconds, with only Asafa Powell finished in (11.99) after an injury 60 meters into the race.
+The race set a number of records, including: the first time that the top 3 finished under 9.80 seconds; the first time that the top 5 finished in under 9.90 seconds; the first time that the five fastest men in 100m history (Bolt, Gay, Blake, Powell and Gatlin) all competed; and 7 of the 8 men ran in under 10 seconds (Asafa Powell finished in (11.99) after an injury 60 meters into the race).
 Apart from Powell, each runner's time was the fastest-ever for his respective placing.
 Blake, Gatlin, Gay, and Bailey all ran times that would have won at least silver in any previous Olympic final.
 It is considered one of the most outstanding finishes of the men's 100 metres in Olympic history.